nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `c-add n/NAME p/PHONE_NUMBER e/EMERGENCY_CONTACT a/ADDRESS [t/TAG]`

+* In tCheck, you may add an employee to the Employee Directory.
+When you add an employee, you need to provide his/her name, phone number, emergency contact, and address.
+* Tag is optional.

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:** <br>
-In tCheck, you may add an employee to the Employee Directory.
-When you add an employee, you need to provide his/her name, phone number, emergency contact, and address.<br>
-Tag is optional. <br>
 PHONE_NUMBER and EMERGENCY_CONTACT must be 8-digit number and start with 8 or 9.<br>
-An employee can have any number of tags (including 0).<br>

 Example:
 Let's say you want to add an employee called John Doe to the Employee Directory.
 His phone number is 98765432.
 His emergency contact is 81234567.
 His address is Blk 123 ABC Road.
 His tag is Friday and PartTime.
 You can follow these instructions: